fedecarg/sticky-nav/README.md

 # Sticky Navigation Bar
 A simple, lightweight and performant jQuery plugin to fix a navigation bar and highlight navigation items when scrolling a Single Page Application (SPA).

+You can see it in action here: http://stickynav.fedecarg.com/

 # Elevator Pitch
 * **Simple solution**: It uses a variant of the Binary Search Algorithm and `Element.getBoundingClientRect()` method to determine the position of an element before binding an event handler to the `scroll` event.